Here’s some news: I’ve been editing three short stories to share with you lovely folks. Here is a tale about one of them.

 My MCs past is very important but I don’t know how to tell it without info dumping.
 She has depression/anxiety because of certain past events but the reader won’t understand the Now without knowing the Then.

 What about negative self-reflection?
 You get backstory but from an unreliable narrator, could be interesting.
-From my experience with depression, instances in my “backstory” repeat over and over, along with the emotions connecting them, like being slapped in the face by shame/regret every few minutes when it’s on a roll.
+From my experience with depression, instances in my “backstory” repeat over and over, along with the emotions connecting them, like being slapped in the face over and over by shame/regret.
 Maybe “backstory” is fighting through rounds of these emotional battles created from a current stimulus.
 Sometimes I win; sometimes I lose.
 Maybe MC could, too?

 The writer liked the idea, and I started to wonder why this tactic might work.
 This is what I decided:

-Pairing backstory (past experiences) with a current action helps make the information digestible to your reader.
+Pairing backstory with a current action helps make the information relevant and digestible to your reader.

 *Important Note* This is not an exclusive rule.
 In Holly Black’s White Cat, there was a present day stimulus that triggered a flashback.
 The story completely halted, switched to the past for backstory, before returning to present day.
 This worked for Black’s book, so there’s a text to study if you feel the need.
 Also, it’s a fabulous book.